Driving Along Spanish Border From Salamanca to Braganca

 A night in Bragança

-We ended the day in Bragança, the capital of the region of Trás-os-Montes.
-As we approached the city, we saw lights reflected upon its medieval fortress and the castle rising above a hill.
-We took a walk around the historic centre and then headed to the Pousada Bragança for the night.
-We settled here for another day, so we had time to explore everything this city has to offer.
-If you want to follow our footsteps, you can join us on our Bragança tour.
+End the day in Bragança, the capital of the region of Trás-os-Montes.
+As you approach the city, you’ll see lights reflected upon the medieval fortress and the castle rising above a hill.
+Take a walk around the historic centre and then head to the Pousada Bragança for the night.
+If you want to know what to do in the city, check out our Bragança itinerary.

 Afternoon Tour Map